As an Amazon Associate I earn from qualifying purchases.

-Are you constantly struggling with clean eating school lunches?
+Are you constantly struggling with school lunch ideas?
 Not sure what to pack in your child’s lunch box?
 You’re not alone!

-Some of these ideas are from my Facebook fans and others are ideas I use now that Mini Chef is in school.
+Some of these ideas are from my Facebook fans and others are ideas I use now for Mini Chef.

 Also, if your kids pack their own lunches, don’t breathe down their necks trying to get them to pack healthy foods.
 All you have to do is make healthy foods the only foods that are available to them.
 That way, they still feel the control of choosing what they take for lunch, and you feel good because you know they are choosing from healthy options.
 It’s a win-win.
 And if they really dig their heels in, allow for 1 or 2 non-clean snacks per week.
 Buy a fixed amount for the week or month, and let them know they need to pace themselves because there won’t be any more until the week or month is up.
 You can even help them look at a calendar to see what a good consumption pace would be for junkier food.
 This will give them some control over when they eat these things, but give you control over just how much they actually eat.